adamtow/geocuts/docs/English.md

 3. Compare each valid location trigger’s location with the current location.
 4. Run shortcuts or send text messages for all matching location triggers.

-By itself, GeoCuts is a great tool for organizing all of your location based shortcuts.
+By itself, GeoCuts is a great tool for organizing all of your location-based shortcuts.
+Pair it with [Cronios](https://routinehub.co/shortcut/1267) to give it the power to automatically run your shortcuts or send text messages as you move about in the world.

->Using the included GeoCuts Helper shortcut, you can create a Siri phrase to run GeoCuts in Run Once Mode by saying, "Run My Location Triggers" or "Evaluate My Current Location."

-When paired with Cronios, however, it gains tremendous power by being able to run shortcuts or send text messages automatically based on your current location.

 ***